thoilemba/bmi_calculator/README.md

 # bmi_calculator

-A simple BMI calculator app.
+A simple BMI calculator app created using Flutter.

 This app is created from the londonappbrewery's flutter course. https://github.com/londonappbrewery.